cvonfeldt/home-labs-soc/attacks/02-rdp-brute-force/Python_Script_VT_Enrichment/script_walkthrough.md

     }
 ```

-Makes a GET request to the VirusTotal v3 IP address endpoint, authenticated via the `x-apikey` header.
+Makes a GET request to the VirusTotal v3 using the IP address we got in the splunk query, authenticated with the `x-apikey` header.
 The response is a deeply nested JSON object - this function drills into `data.attributes` to extract the fields most useful for triage:

 - `as_owner` - the organization that owns the IP block (e.g. DigitalOcean, AWS, known bulletproof hosting)
 - `country` - country of origin